 Livestock Pounds have been a feature of the Dartmoor landscape since prehistoric times, normally recognisable by a granite walled enclosure that can be found on the open moor or in the surrounding towns and villages.
 However, there is always one exception and in this case that is – Creaber Pound.
 Why might that be you may well ask? well its because it has no defined enclosure and simply consists of an open space of common land.
 Why bother with writing a page on Creaber Pound? simply because it is such an exception to the rule and deserves some recognition of its uniqueness in the realms of Dartmoor’s landscape history.
 There is no field evidence of a livestock pound whatsoever, no walled enclosure or pound keepers shelter etc. The only suggestion of a pound can be found in the tithe apportionment of 1843 where two field numbered 272 and 273 belonging to North Creaber farm are listed as Higher and Lower Pound Close.

-As can be read above – Creaber Pound was where stray animals would be brought from the drifts held in the North Quarter of the moor.
+As can be read above – Creaber Pound belonged to the Parishioners of Gidleigh and was where stray animals would be brought from the drifts held in the East Quarter of the moor.
 Arrangements for these drifts differed slightly from those conducted by the owners of the Ancient Tenements.
 The onus on carrying out the drifts here was the responsibility of the local ‘Moormen’ or the venville farmers and Duchy officials.
 It has been suggested by documentary evidence that Creaber Pound dates to around the 17th century and possibly even earlier.
 A Duchy record of 1737 notes how one “W Bennett was struck several times by John Mallard whilst in Creaber Pound taking Account of the cattle.”
 A clear indicator that at times the owners of impounded livestock took exception to the loss of their animals and the ensuing redeeming fine.